 Kaspersky Web Traffic Security

-Kaspersky Web Traffic Security (hereinafter also referred to as "the application" or "KWTS") is a solution designed for protecting HTTP-, HTTPS-, and FTP traffic passing through a proxy server.
+Kaspersky Web Traffic Security (hereinafter also referred to as "the application" or "KWTS") is a solution designed for protecting HTTP, HTTPS, and FTP traffic passing through a proxy server.

-The application is developed for corporate users.
+The solution is intended for corporate users.

 Kaspersky Web Traffic Security: